-Coming from a running background, I entered triathlon with a large gap between my bike and run heart rate zones.
-On the flats, my bike zones were 20 bpm below my run zones.
+Coming from a running background, I entered triathlon with a large gap between my bike and run heart-rate zones.
+On the flats, my bike zones were 20 beats per minute (bpm) below my run zones.
 This gap was due to a lack of leg strength needed to stress my cardiovascular system.
 Doing intervals of “big gear” work—throwing your bike into a large gear and grinding it out—can help build cycling-specific leg strength.

 Below are some sets that are easy to incorporate into your existing basic week.
 For your big gear work, cadence should be 60–75 RPM.
 Focus on pedaling smooth circles and drop your heel slightly on the down stroke to ensure your glutes are engaged.

-Sustained big gear rollers: On gently rolling terrain, ride on your aerobars nonstop for 20–45 minutes.
+Sustained big gear rollers: On gently rolling terrain, ride on your aerobars non-stop for 20–45 minutes.
 This is a very specific strength workout and can be used on gradual climbs and rolling terrain alike.
-Cap your HR and stay 8 bpm (or more) below FTHR.
+Cap your heart-rate and stay 8 bpm (or more) below FTHR.

 Specific TT strength climbs: For climbs of 30 minutes or more, alternate (by mile) between your TT position at 60–75 RPM and sitting up while spinning at 90 RPM.
-Cap your HR and stay 8 bpm (or more) below FTHR for the big gear segments and let your HR fall 10 bpm for each spinning segment.
+Cap your heart-rate and stay 8 bpm (or more) below FTHR for the big gear segments and let your heart-rate fall 10 bpm for each spinning segment.

 While you will see benefits from using any cycling position with this type of training, you will get the most benefit from using your TT position.
 Resist the urge to sit up to make this workout easier and remember that you want to generate specific TT power.